Maja Lindblad

 Why do you think this is important?

-Nitrogen fertilizers are a crucial part of food production, at the same time as their misuse has negative effects on the environment and human health.
+Nitrogen is a crucial part of food production, at the same time as the suboptimal use of both synthetic and organic nitrogen fertilizers has negative effects on the environment and human health.
 All nitrogen emissions coming from agricultural production is a loss of an important resource.
 Reducing these emissions is, therefore, not only important from an environmental perspective, it is also a way to reduce losses and make better use of nitrogen sources.
-Making better use of nitrogen sources also means that less external nitrogen fertilizers have to be imported, which is an important aspect for improved preparedness and resilience in the society.
+Making better use of nitrogen sources also means that less synthetic nitrogen fertilizers have to be imported, which is an important aspect for improved preparedness and resilience in the society.